sergiomtzlosa/latex-template-report-unizar/README.md

 ## Install cm-super

-Install the cm-super package using the  [grafic package administrator from MikTex](https://tex.stackexchange.com/questions/88368/how-do-i-invoke-cm-super) and refresh the installed fonts.
+Install the cm-super package using the  [graphical package administrator from MikTex](https://tex.stackexchange.com/questions/88368/how-do-i-invoke-cm-super) and refresh the installed fonts.

 On GNU/Linux systems: